elegantchaos/Novy/README.md

 ---

 #### Footnote
 I spend a couple of years studying Russian at school.
-If I'm honest, this was mostly because it was an extra option that got me out of sport and religious education :).
+If I'm honest, this was mostly because it was an extra option that got me out of sport and religious education...

-I really liked the language though, but didn't apply myself properly.
-I was doing too many other subjects, and my French teacher was way scarier than my Russian one.
-Anyway was (and still am) far too much of an introvert to actually speak it to other people...
+I really liked the language, but didn't apply myself properly.
+I was doing too many other subjects, and my French teacher was way scarier than my Russian one, so I did her homework and skipped the Russian.
+Weirdly, my Russian teacher was also my Latin teacher.
+Even more weirdly, my Latin/Russian teacher left halfway through the course, and my (inner-city, state) school managed to replace him with another Russian/Latin teacher.
+What are the chances?

 I would love to learn it properly one day, but that is true of a whole ton of other things (including learning Scottish Gaelic, which is spoken where I live).
+Anyway I was (and still am) far too much of an introvert to actually speak it to other people.